 Timothy C. Dec.
-Mr. Dec joined OpGen as our interim Chief Financial Officer in April 2015 and became our Chief Financial Officer in May 2015.
+Mr. Dec joined OpGen as its interim Chief Financial Officer in April 2015 and became its Chief Financial Officer in May 2015.
 Prior to joining OpGen, Mr. Dec served as Senior Vice President and Chief Financial Officer for Clubwidesports, LLC, a start-up sports management software company, from January 2014 to April 2015.
 From August 2007 to December 2012, Mr. Dec served as Senior Vice President and Chief Financial Officer of Fortress International Group, Inc., a publicly traded company.
 Mr. Dec has served in chief financial officer or other senior financial executive roles at companies in a number of industries from September 1986 through August 2007, including three publicly traded companies listed on Nasdaq or NYSE American, such as Corvis Corporation, and with private equity-backed companies.
 Mr. Dec also has public accounting firm experience.
 Mr. Dec received his B.S. in Accounting from Mount St. Mary's University and an M.B.A. from American University.

 Vadim Sapiro.
 Mr. Sapiro joined OpGen in December 2011 as Chief Information Officer.
-Mr. Sapiro is responsible for leading the development of the Company's informatics applications, software, databases and information technology operations.
-Prior to joining OpGen, Mr. Sapiro was Senior Vice President at SAIC-Frederick (now Leidos Biomedical Research Inc.) from June 2008 to December 2011, overseeing the Information Systems Program for the National Cancer Institute at SAIC-Frederick.
-From January 2007 to May 2008, Mr. Sapiro served as Vice President for Information Technology of J. Craig Venter Institute, a non-profit research institute.
-Mr. Sapiro served in other senior information technology roles from July 1999 through December 2006, including another non-profit research institute.
+Mr. Sapiro is responsible for leading the development of OpGen's informatics applications, software, databases and information technology operations.
+Prior to joining OpGen, Mr. Sapiro was Senior Vice President at SAIC-Frederick, Inc. (now Leidos Biomedical Research, Inc.) from June 2008 to December 2011, overseeing the Information Systems Program for the National Cancer Institute at Frederick (now The Frederick National Laboratory for Cancer Research).
+From October 2006 to May 2008, Mr. Sapiro served as Vice President for Information Technology of J. Craig Venter Institute, a non-profit research institute.
+Mr. Sapiro served in other senior information technology roles from July 1999 through October 2006, including another non-profit research institute.
 Mr. Sapiro holds a B.S. in Mathematics and Computer Science from the University of Maryland.